-There are people all over the world who love the Barbican, who adore the work of Le Corbusier and a cohort of other ground-breaking architects and artists who sought to render in solid, usable form buildings to live in, to work in, to be happy in.
+There are people all over the world who love the Barbican.
+People who adore the work of Le Corbusier and a cohort of other ground-breaking architects and artists who sought to render in solid, usable form buildings to live in, to work in, to be happy in.

 Instagram is a great medium, we aren’t naïve about its dark underbelly but the Concrete Community is polite.
-Very rarely someone will someone re-post one of our pictures without first asking and without giving credit although there is the Moscow building company that re-posted our video of the apartment blocks in Creteil outside central Paris claiming it as an estate in Moscow.
+Very rarely someone will re-post one of our pictures without first asking and without giving credit.
+A perfect and somewhat bizarre example involves a Moscow building company.
+They have re-posted our video of the apartment blocks in Creteil outside central Paris, claiming it as an estate in Moscow.

 Shop the essentials from Greyscape